 - Quora – Enter your topic on this tool to find related questions and the experts who answer them.

 All top social media platforms and search engines offer paid advertising that can boost the reach of your content.
-Other advertising options are available on content discovery platforms like Reddit or Stumble Upon.
+Other advertising options are available on content discovery platforms like Reddit.
 You can also invest in syndication services such as Outbrain and Taboola, which allow you to promote your content on relevant websites.

 Content Analytics Tools